cracklincrotch/firewalld-homebridge/README.md

 # firewalld-homebridge
-Adds the homebridge service to FirewallD
+Adds the homebridge service to FirewallD.

 This bash script allows you to run HomeBridge with FirewallD and not have to manage opening TCP ports manually.